 Origin Energy plans to frack the Beetaloo Gas Field, approximately 180km south-east of Katherine in the Northern Territory.
 The project is opposed by Traditional Owner advocates such as SEED, Australia’s first Indigenous youth climate network.
 SEED views the Beetalo project and broader plans to frack gas in the Northern Territory as a threat to community self determination, Traditional Owner land rights and the climate.

 According to Professor Ian Lowe of Griffith University, “approving the proposed development of shale gas from the Beetaloo Sub-Basin or McArthur Basin would add very significantly to Australia’s greenhouse gas emissions in the critical period before 2030, when we are required by the Paris agreement to achieve significant reductions”.
-In March 2020, Origin announced a pause to its Beetaloo exploration program, stating it plans a “resumption of activities later in the year”.

 “Emissions from development of onshore shale gas in the Northern Territory may be difficult to offset and could impact on Australia’s progress in meeting Paris Agreement commitments”Australian Department of the Environment and Energy, as reported by ABC News